 Who builds the website and does the coding?

 Your website will be made 100% in the USA, guaranteed.
 A lot of companies use offshore development teams to decrease costs and increase profits.
 All of our development work is done in-house.
-In the rare event when we need a little more help, we would let you know if we need to contract one of our trusted friends in the area.

 What happens when the website is done?